e-kwsm/ompi/docs/installing-open-mpi/required-support-libraries.rst

               and run with |prte_min_version|, you will not get a fully-populated ``mpirun(1)`` man page.

-              The Open MPI community generally recomends using the latest available version of PRRTE unless there is a specific reason not to.
+              The Open MPI community generally recommends using the latest available version of PRRTE unless there is a specific reason not to.